demotomohiro/hidecmakelinker/README.md

     - If `name` is empty string, `cmakesStmts`'s `depend` cannot refer to it
     - If `depend` is empty string, it is inserted to `CMakeLists.txt` as soon as possible.
     - When the CMake command must be placed after `project` CMake command, set `std.project` to `depend`
+    - When the CMake command must be placed after CMake commands with empty `depend`, set `std.topStmts` to `depend`
   - Following procedures creates a CMake command
     - `initCMakeInclude*(path: string; name = "", depend = ""): (string, CMakeStmt)`
       - Generates `include` command